AsturaPhoenix/trip_planner_aquamarine/README.md

 * A local instance of the classic Trip Planner needs to be running at http://localhost/trip_planner.
 * The build must be debug or profile to use the localhost endpoint.

+**Things don't work on a mobile browser**

+* Check whether there's a [`--web-renderer`](https://docs.flutter.dev/platform-integration/web/renderers) issue.
+By default, desktop web is rendered using the CanvasKit renderer but mobile web is rendered using the HTML renderer.
+This can lead to inconsistencies or things being broken on one or the other.